 Municipality Finance issues EUR 5 million notes under MTN programme

-Municipality Finance Plc issues EUR 5 million notes on 8 April 2021.
-The maturity date is 8 April 2061.
-MuniFin has the right but no obligation to redeem the notes early on 8 April 2023 and every 3 years thereafter until 8 April 2041.
-The notes bear interest at fixed rate of 1.3% per annum.
+Municipality Finance Plc issues EUR 5 million notes on 12 April 2021.
+The maturity date is 12 April 2033.
+MuniFin has the right but no obligation to redeem the notes early on 12 April 2024.
+The notes bear interest at fixed rate of 0.26% per annum.

 The notes are issued under MuniFin’s EUR 40 billion programme for the issuance of debt instruments.
 The offering circular and the supplemental offering circular are available in English on the company's website at www.munifin.fi/investor-relations.